renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/02-common-mistakes.md

 **Solution**: If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
 Merged cells will make your data unreadable by statistics software.
 Consider restructuring your data in such a way that you will not need to merge cells to organize your data.
+Also, if you save a workbook in another file format, such as .csv, the styling will be lost anyways.

 ## <a name="units"></a> Placing comments or units in cells